Sebastian Ndeitunga

-Lieutenant General Sebastian Ndeitunga (nom-de-guerre Haitota) (born 1962) is the former Inspector General of the Namibian Police Force.
-He was appointed by president Hifikepunye Pohamba in 2005, succeeding Lucas Hangula.
-Ndeitunga is also the current vice president of the International Criminal Police Organization (INTERPOL) for Africa.
-When he retires in August 2022, Ndeitunga will be the longest serving police chief since Namibian independence.
+Lieutenant General (rtd) Sebastian Ndeitunga (nom-de-guerre Haitota) (born 1962) is a Namibian police officer and politician, he served as a regional governor of Ohangwena Region until 30 June 2025.
+He was inspector general of the Namibian Police Force from 2005 to 2022.

+Early life and education

 Ndeitunga was born around 1962 in an Angolan village a few kilometres north of the Namibian border.
 He did not have a birth certificate until 1993 when he made a sworn statement to the Namibian Ministry of Home Affairs.
 Ndeitunga holds a Bachelor of Laws and a postgraduate certificate in maritime law from the University of Havana in Cuba.

+In 1975 he became a SWAPO member.

+Career

+In 2005, Ndeitunga was appointed inspector general of the Namibian Police Force by president Hifikepunye Pohamba.
+He succeeded Lucas Hangula.
+When he retired in August 2022, Ndeitunga was the longest serving police chief since Namibian independence.
+Ndeitunga was also vice president of the International Criminal Police Organization (INTERPOL) for Africa.

+On 16 November 2023 Ndeitunga was called out of retirement by president Hage Geingob to replace Walde Ndevashiya as governor of Ohangwena Region where he served until 30 June 2025.